University of Edinburgh Commonwealth Shared Scholarships 2020/2021 for Developing Countries

-The University of Edinburgh has six Commonwealth Shared Scholarships to offer for the 2019-2020 academic year.
+The University of Edinburgh has four Commonwealth Shared Scholarships to offer for the 2020/2021 academic year.

 Eligible Countries: Developing Countries

 To be taken at (country): Scotland, UK

 About the Award:The Commonwealth Shared Scholarship Scheme is a joint initiative between the UK Department for International Development (DFID) and UK universities, including the University of Edinburgh, to jointly support scholarships for students from developing Commonwealth countries who would not otherwise be able to study in the United Kingdom.

 Applications from students planning to study the following eligible programmes will be considered:

 - MSc Sustainable Energy Systems

 Eligibility: To apply for these scholarships, you must:

 - Be a Commonwealth citizen, refugee, or British protected person